Prince of Persia (1989 video game): Development

 For the Japanese computer ports, Arsys Software and Riverhillsoft enhanced the visuals and redesigned the Prince's appearance, introducing the classic turban and vest look.
 This version became the basis for the Macintosh version and later Prince of Persia ports and games by Broderbund.
 Riverhillsoft's FM Towns version also added a Red Book CD audio soundtrack.
+Arsys also created the Super NES version, adding eight more levels with new enemies, traps, and music.
+Praising the changes, Mechner wrote "I'll never forget the delighted thrill of being surprised playing my own game".